 What is mediation?

-Mediation is an alternative way of resolving a dispute where two parties sit down together and, guided by mediators, negotiate a practical and fair solution to their problem.
-It gives everyone the opportunity to tell their side of the story, define issues, consider options, and settle on a solution that suits them both.
-Mediation is guided by two experienced and professionally-qualified mediators.
-They’re impartial and don’t give any advice or make any decisions for you; they’re only there to help you focus on the best way forward.
-If mediation is successful, the result is a mutual agreement that the parties write in their own words.
-This isn’t legally binding, but it can be used as a basis for court applications.
+Mediation is an alternative way of resolving a dispute where the parties sit down together and, guided by mediators, negotiate a practical solution by consent to their issues.
+It gives everyone the opportunity to be heard, define issues, consider options, and settle on a solution that suits them.
+Mediation is guided by experienced and professionally and nationally accredited mediators.
+The mediators are impartial and don’t give any advice or make any decisions for the parties; they facilitate a conversation between the parties to assist them to focus on the best way forward.

 How does mediation work?